TomasStrnad97/PhotoSorting/README.md

 # photosorting

+DESCRIPTION:

-Tool to sort photos into directories by the date of creation
+    Sorts in given directory photo into directories by the date of creation.